 The Act imposes general restrictions on foreign exchange dealings by residents and non-residents.
-There are no restrictions for non-residents to invest in Malaysia to purchase ringgit assets, such as land property and securities.
+There are no restrictions for non-residents to invest in Malaysia to purchase RM assets, such as land property and securities.
 There is also no restriction for non-residents to transfer abroad, in foreign currency, all profits, returns and divestment proceeds from their investments in Malaysia.

 Restrictions apply for residents of Malaysia.
-No person is allowed, among others, to buy or borrow foreign currency from, or sell or lend foreign currency to any person, to make any payment in Malaysian Ringgit to a non-resident in and outside Malaysia, or to deal in ringgit assets in Malaysia without the prior permission of the Controller.
+No person is allowed, among other conditions, to buy or borrow foreign currency from, or sell or lend foreign currency to any person, to make any payment in Malaysian Ringgit to a non-resident in and outside Malaysia, or to deal in ringgit assets in Malaysia without the prior permission of the Controller.

-US Banks & Local Correspondent Banks
+U.S. Banks and Local Correspondent Banks

 Currently, three U.S. banks have operations in Malaysia: Bank of America, Citibank, and J.P.
 Morgan Chase Bank.
-Bank of New York Mellon, and the Northern Trust Company have representative offices in Kuala Lumpur.
+Bank of New York Mellon and the Northern Trust Company have representative offices in Kuala Lumpur.
 The island of Labuan is Malaysia’s offshore banking center.

 Local banks in Malaysia have correspondent relationships with banks in the United States.